-- key (string) subsection identifier - ret (user defined) default return value, if nothing is found return the token type shortname

-Return the prefix, that is used as a prefix for the serial numbers. :return: oath to complete the token initialization some additional details should be returned, which are displayed at the end of the token initialization.
+- key (string) subsection identifier - ret (user defined) default return value, if nothing is found to complete the token initialization some additional details should be returned, which are displayed at the end of the token initialization.
 This is the e.g. the enrollment URL for a Google Authenticator.